Gacaca court: Post-Genocide Gacaca

 The categorization of Gacaca courts in Rwanda is based on the concept of a cell and a sector.
 A cell is equivalent to a small community while a sector is equivalent to a small group of cells making up a village.
 Within these two categories, there were 9013 cells and 1545 sectors, with over 12,103 Gacaca courts established nationwide.
-Presiding over the Gacaca meetings are judges known as inyangamugayo.
-These judges are elected to serve on a nine-person council.
-During the Gacaca process, there were two phases which took place.
+Presiding over the Gacaca meetings were inyangamugayo (judges).
+These judges were elected to serve on a nine-person council.
+During the Gacaca process, there were two phases.
 Starting between 2005 and 2006, information was taken from those who were accused from all Gacaca cells.
-The approximate number of those who were accused was 850,000 with about 50,000 of those being deceased.
+The approximate number of those who were accused was 850,000, 50,000 of which were deceased.

-The categorization of crimes committed by these 850,000 is as follows:
+The 850,000 accused were charged according to the categories in the table below.

 June 2004–March 2007

 March 2007 Onwards

 The approximate number of people who were to be tried in these three categories: